 The stockman may have to supply the animals with supplement feeds in the form of concentrates, vitamins and minerals.
 Enough water is also supplied by the farmer.

 A ranch should be fenced and provided with stockades, crushes, animal dips and sheds or corrals, to harbour the animals during bad weather.
 Sheds are also needed to keep and treat sick animals.

 In ranching, it is possible to adopt rotational grazing, whereby the ranch is divided into sections and each section is used for a certain period of time before the animals are moved to other sections one after the other.

 Rotational grazing allows the pasture to grow and prevents overgrazing.
 An example of a ranch in Nigeria is the Obudu Ranch in Cross River State.

 (ii) The rancher can easily observe and identify animals that are sick.

 (iii) There is the availability of pasture all year round.

 (iv) Regular supply of water is assured.

-(v) There is low incidence of diseases and pests.
+(v) There is a low incidence of diseases and pests.

 (vii) Low death rate of animals is recorded.